habiibullah/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for alphabetic characte
+function that prints the sign of a number